vallahaye/go-batcher/README.md

     // Do something with the error.
   }

-  // Get the operation's result. result, err := op.Wait(r.Context())
-  if err != nil {
+  // Wait for the operation to complete and get the result. result, err := op.Wait(r.Context()) if err != nil {
     // Do something with the error.